-The verb tenses may not change when we report a general truth.
+• The verb tenses may not change when we report a general truth.
 Georgia said, 'It rains a lot in March'.

 Georgia said that it rains a lot in March.

-• could, might, should, ought to, had better, would, used to remain unchanged must can remain unchanged or be replaced by had to
+- could, might, should, ought to, had better, would, used to remain unchanged 'l could do it'.
+He said he could do it. - must can remain unchanged or be replaced by had to